Hard problem of consciousness: Implications for physicalism

 Chalmers's idea contradicts physicalism, sometimes labelled materialism.
 This is the view that everything that exists is a physical or material thing, so everything can be reduced to microphysical things.
 For example, the rings of Saturn are a physical thing because they are nothing more than a complex arrangement of a large number of subatomic particles interacting in a certain way.
 According to physicalism, everything, including consciousness, can be explained by appeal to its microphysical constituents.
-Chalmers's hard problem presents a counterexample to this view and to other phenomena like swarms of birds, since it suggests that consciousness, and analogously swarms of birds, cannot be reductively explained by appealing to their physical constituents.
-Thus, if the hard problem is a real problem then physicalism must be false, and if physicalism is true then the hard problem must not be a real problem.
+Chalmers's hard problem presents a counterexample to this view, since it suggests that consciousness cannot be reductively explained by appealing to its physical constituents.
+Chalmers argues that if the hard problem is a genuine obstacle, it follows that physicalism must be false.
+Conversely, if physicalism is true, the hard problem cannot be a real problem.

-Though Chalmers rejects physicalism, he is still a naturalist.
+Although Chalmers rejects physicalism, he is still a naturalist.
+He proposes that consciousness is a fundamental feature of the natural world, not something supernatural, and seeks a nonreductive explanation within a naturalistic framework.

 Christian List argues that the existence of first-person perspectives and the inability for physicalism to answer Hellie's vertiginous question is evidence against physicalism, since first-personal facts cannot supervene on physical third-personal facts.
 List also claims that there exists a "quadrilemma" for metaphysical theories of consciousness, and that for the metaphysical claims of first-person realism, non-solipsism, non-fragmentation, and one-world, at least one of these must be false.
 List has proposed a model he calls the "many-worlds theory of consciousness" in order to reconcile the subjective nature of consciousness without lapsing into solipsism.

 Historical precedents

 The hard problem of consciousness has scholarly antecedents considerably earlier than Chalmers.
 Chalmers himself notes that "a number of thinkers in the recent and distant past" have "recognised the particular difficulties of explaining consciousness."
 He states that all his original 1996 paper contributed to the discussion was "a catchy name, a minor reformulation of philosophically familiar points".
 Among others, thinkers who have made arguments similar to Chalmers' formulation of the hard problem include Isaac Newton, John Locke, Gottfried Wilhelm Leibniz, John Stuart Mill, and Thomas Henry Huxley.
 Likewise, Asian philosophers like Dharmakirti and Guifeng Zongmi discussed the problem of how consciousness arises from unconscious matter.
-The Tattva Bodha, an eighth century text attributed to Adi Shankara from the Advaita Vedanta school of Hinduism, describes consciousness being anubhati, or self-revealing, illuminating all objects of knowledge without itself being a material object.
+The Tattva Bodha, an eighth-century text attributed to Adi Shankara from the Advaita Vedanta school of Hinduism, describes consciousness being anubhati, or self-revealing, illuminating all objects of knowledge without itself being a material object.

 Related concepts

-The mind–body problem
+Mind–body problem

 The mind–body problem is the problem of how the mind and the body relate.
 The mind-body problem is more general than the hard problem of consciousness, since it is the problem of discovering how the mind and body relate in general, thereby implicating any theoretical framework that broaches the topic.
 The hard problem, in contrast, is often construed as a problem uniquely faced by physicalist or materialist theories of mind.